ioan-pop/Pathfinder/README.md

 # Pathfinder

 Visual pathfinding algorithm.
-Made with React.
+Made with React (and love).

 ## Algorithms